product-noob/product-noob.github.io/_posts/2021-08-15-Demystifying : SEO.md

 There are tools you can use to get the keywords and metrics like [Keyword planner](https://ads.google.com/intl/en_en/home/tools/keyword-planner/), [Google Trends](https://trends.google.com/trends/?geo=IN) and third party tools like [Ahref](https://ahrefs.com/keyword-generator), [UberSuggest](https://neilpatel.com/ubersuggest/) etc.

 Once you are done choosing the relevant keywords, next step is to add those keywords to your app/ website.
-These can/ should be added at various places depending on the site structure and content.
+These can/ should be added at various places depending on the site structure and content. <br>
-There are very complex algorithm running at Google's end to determine ranking of each keyword with more than 1000+ parameters with different weightages.
-These are some of the common places widely used to improve your SEO ranking:
+There are complex algorithm running at Google's end to determine ranking of results for each keywords with more than 500 odd parameters in consideration (most of which are blackbox).
+These are some of the commonly known parameters where you can add your keyword to improve your SEO ranking:

 * Body of the text
 * Title